t-lin/easy-prom-client-c/README.md

 Obviously, this method sacrifices flexibility/customizability for simplicity.
 See `test.c` and `test.cpp` for usage examples.

 **Everything here should be considered a work in progress.
-Currently only supports creating Gauge and Counter metrics.**
+Currently only supports creating Gauge, Counter, and Summary metrics.**

 **Tested in Ubuntu 16.04 with gcc/g++ 5.4 and golang 1.13.9**